 California lawmaker introduces new bill to end daylight saving time

-SACRAMENTO — Daylight saving time begins early Sunday morning, and our clocks will jump ahead by one hour.
+SACRAMENTO — Daylight saving time began early Sunday morning, and our clocks jumped forward by one hour.
 There's a new push to put an end to the time change in California.

 State Senator Roger Niello is collaborating with lawmakers from Oregon and Washington who want to bid farewell to the age-old clock adjustment tradition.